PARIJAH DIARIES 13

 I think you’re confusing demons with cockroaches, I told him.

 I couldn’t see it, but I could feel it.
-An impression of dark wings, sleek, luminous black, and my skin crawled all over in a predator reponse.
-Horror — the Latin word meaning to bristle.
-I responded to it as a compelling threat, as impossible to ignore as a circling shark, or a jaguar lurking beyond the light of a campfire.
+An impression of dark wings, sleek, luminous black, and my skin crawling all over in a predator response.
+Horror — the Latin root meaning to bristle.
+I felt it as a compelling threat, as impossible to ignore as a jaguar lurking beyond the light of a campfire, or a shark circling your surfboard.

-There was no ‘Please allow me to introduce myself’, nothing like that.
-One moment I was settling in to watch the lightning show, and the next he was just there.
-I had the impression he came in on the storm, somehow; perhaps on magnetic fields associated with those huge discharges of electricity.
-Maybe there’s a reason for the horror movie cliché.
+There was no ‘Please allow me to introduce myself’, no Rolling Stones shit like that.
+One moment I was settling in to watch the lightning show, and the next it was just there.
+I had the impression it came in on the storm, somehow; perhaps riding the magnetic fields associated with those huge discharges of electricity.
+Maybe there’s a reason for the Hammer House of Horror movie cliché.

-I knew where I was, my bungalow on the steep promontory, surrounded by trees — but I felt as if I’d passed through some kind of invisible membrane and become aware of a rip current of forces I couldn’t normally feel.
+I knew where I was, my bungalow on the steep promontory, surrounded by trees — but I felt as if I’d passed through some kind of invisible membrane and stepped into a rip tide of forces I couldn’t normally feel.
 My window on the electromagnetic spectrum dilated like the iris of an eye… and then a wave of nausea hit me and I threw up over the wall.
 Pools of intense white light revolved like searchlights; dendritic lightnings branched horizontally across the bay.
-I turned, spitting shreds of acrid mushroom and snarling.
+I turned, spitting shreds of mushroom and snarling.
 And there it was over by the rail.
 No, by the steps.
 No, under the trees.

 Wherever I sensed it, I rounded on it, hissing in fury like a cat, contorting my face into pure hostility against this thing, whatever it was.
 Satan!
 I called it.